-After this, pensions are paid monthly on 25th of each month for the following calendar month.
+After this pensions are paid monthly in arrears on 1st of each month.
 They will be paid direct to your bank or building society account.
 It is not usually possible to pay your pension to a bank or building society account that is not in your name.